 Now you’re aware of the source of frustration in your team.
 What can you do about it?
 Unfortunately, you won’t be able to resolve every instance of frustration in your team.

+Every person in your team is different.
 It’s always worth having a private conversation to address the frustration in your team.
 However, don’t pretend that there is always a neat solution to the problem.

-Is the source of frustration temporary?
+1. Is the frustration temporary?

-Is it a problem you, as a leader, can solve?
+4. Is it a problem you, as a leader, can solve?

 If so, will this have any broader impact on the team?
-You can’t change things in a team without considering the ramifications.
+You can’t change things in a team without considering the impact.
 It’s one thing knowing how to deal with frustration, and another to actually decide to do so.

 Be honest with frustrated team members